 In the heart of the discreet Maison Mère hotel, set in a hidden street a stone's throw from Square Montholon, restaurant Nectar has opened the doors of its beehive, a veritable labyrinth of intimate nooks and crannies.
-Velvet chairs, marble tables, neon lights diffusing a murky red glow: the meticulous decor is the work of Alexandre Danan, right down to the imposing, curving bar around which the little bees are buzzing.
+Velvet chairs, marble tables, neon lights diffusing a murky red glow: the meticulous decor is by Alexandre Danan, right down to the imposing, curving bar around which the little bees are busy.

-Mixology is the first pillar of this address.
+The address's first pillar is mixology.
 Behind the bar, head bartender Marvin Landro, trained at the1K hotel's Mezcaleria, imagines a menu of made-to-measure cocktails with a phantasmagorical discourse.
 Called Chimère, this menu of clever beverages is as much for the mouth as for the eyes and nose.
-Marvin Landro invites the curious to open a small wooden box containing, in small flasks, the elements making up the 6 cocktails that should be smelled before choosing your philtre.
+Marvin Landro invites the curious to open a small wooden box containing, in small flasks, the elements that make up the 6 cocktails that you should smell before choosing your philtre.

-With their travel-invoking names and imaginary animals, the cocktails are harmonious and colorful, whether it's theAselia (mezcal infused with jalapeno, yellow pepper-pineapple shrub, yuzu liqueur, verjuice, pineapple soda, BBQ bitters) or the non-alcoholic Zao (atopia, cucumber-quinine cordial, apple agua fresca, de-alcoholized cider).
+With their travel-invoking names and imaginary animals, the cocktails are harmonious and colorful, from theAselia (mezcal infused with jalapeno, yellow pepper-pineapple shrub, yuzu liqueur, verjuice, pineapple soda, BBQ bitters) to the alcohol-free Zao (atopia, cucumber-quinine cordial, apple agua fresca, de-alcoholized cider).

-The restaurant's second pillar is the kitchen.
+The second pillar of the restaurant is the kitchen.
 Behind the stoves, chef Aurélien Lasjuilliarias, who left his native Drôme to work at Georges V and Les Résidents, unveils a seasonal menu in perfect harmony with his idea of virtuous cuisine that respects both nature and people, and his zero-waste approach.

-"Because tomorrow's cuisine will above all be sustainable and responsible, mindful of the seasons and natural resources, emphasizing short circuits and virtuous production, over the years I have developed a network of trust with committed suppliers," explains the young chef, who has signed a most attractive menu for spring .
+"Because tomorrow's cuisine will above all be sustainable and responsible, mindful of the seasons and natural resources, emphasizing short circuits and virtuous production, over the years I have developed a network of trust with committed suppliers," explains the young chef, who has signed a most attractive spring menu .

 Delicate spring tarts with peas, fava beans, spring onions and laurel powder (13€); crisp green asparagus with tagetes sabayon and pistachio praline (15€); a signature tarama that's anything but classic, with colorful cauliflower, combawa and fish roe (13€); Ikéjimé smoked eel, textured with a fine jelly and toasted nori seaweed (12€); it's good, nicely dressed, and the local produce is given free rein to express itself.